budi-khoirudin/netflix-pin-hacker/README.md

 # netflix-pin-hacker
 Punch the Netflix PIN code your parents use to restrict your access.
 The following scripts have been tested on the [Netflix Desktop](https://www.microsoft.com/fr-fr/p/netflix/9wzdncrfj3tj) Windows native app, and the default delays have been set after it.

+# modified by budi khoirudin for use in android adb shell
+connect to android device adb shell and do the script work, original code from a2br

 ## How to use these scripts
 ### Pre-requirements
 You will need to have Python installed as well as the [`keyboard` package](https://pypi.org/project/keyboard/).